rebeccahdz10/liri-node-app/README.md

 # liri-node-app

 USE THE MARKDOWN SHEET TO WRITE THIS OUT
+#Description
-This app will use the OMDB, Spotify, and Bands in Town APIs to call information that is requested.
+This app will use the Spotify API to return information on a song that is requested.

-OVERVIEW HERE
+##Overview
+The API currently returns up to 10 songs with the song title that is provided.

 INSTRUCTIONS HERE
+To start, run the file in node and you will get a response with instructions on how to start.

 LINK TO VIDEO